A Brief Overview of the AP Calculus Exams

 In 2021, the dates for the AP Calculus exams were as follows.
 Both AB and BC exams were offered on the same day.

 - Administration 3: Wednesday, June 9, 2021

-Individual schools are free to use any of the testing options, so it’s important to check with your teen’s teacher or school’s AP coordinator to understand how, when, and where the test will be conducted.
-The paper and digital versions of the exam will both be comprehensive and full-length.
+Individual schools were free to use any of the testing options.
+So it’s important to check with your teen’s teacher or school’s AP coordinator to understand how, when, and where the test will take place.

-Both paper and digital exams will last three hours and 15 minutes.
+Both AP Calculus exams last three hours and 15 minutes.
 There will be 45 multiple-choice questions as well as six free-response questions.
 Here’s a more detailed breakdown.

 - Part A: 30 questions: 33.3% of total exam weight, 60 minutes

 - Part B: 15 questions: 16.7% of total exam weight, 45 minutes

 Your student will not be able to use a graphing calculator to complete Part A of the multiple-choice questions.
 They are required to use it in Part B.